 |Fees||See Fees and funding below|

 |Course leader||Herbert Mwebe|

 Enhance your knowledge and ability to assess and manage physical illness in mental health clients through our short course designed for a wide range of practitioners including social workers, occupational therapists and registered nurses.

-Designed to enable you to maintain your employment while studying, this short course is divided over five full study days covering anatomy, physiology and theory in the mornings, followed by practical clinical skills in the afternoons.
-Taught by experienced practitioners and specialists at our state-of-the-art London campus and delivered through a series of lectures and workshops, this course will equip you with the knowledge and skills to screen, identify, assess and manage physical illness including referral to more appropriate services when necessary.
+You will be taught by experienced practitioners and specialists at our state-of-the-art campus.
+Delivered through a series of lectures and workshops, this course will equip you with the knowledge and skills to screen, identify, assess and manage physical illness including referral to more appropriate services when necessary.

 By the end of this course you will be able to fully assess the needs of a patient, including planning, implementing and evaluating the care they receive.
 You will also develop crucial clinical skills in physical assessment that can be applied in a diverse range of mental healthcare settings.
 Armed with these valuable skills you will not only be more effective in your practice but increase your employment prospects and obtain 15 credits at Level 6 that can be put towards further study.